 Barcode Format

-Please see below the example image
+Please see below the example image.

 Why this occurs?

-Later, a 13 digit EAN-13 system was introduced as a superset of the UPC barcodes.
+Later, a 13-digit EAN-13 system was introduced as a superset of the UPC barcodes.
 These were deliberately designed to be used in conjunction with UPC-A barcodes.
-And hence, employed both the left odd parity and the right even parity of the UPC barcodes, but added an additional parity (a left-even parity) which was to be used on a selection of the left hand side digits –
+And hence, employed both the left odd parity and the right even parity of the UPC barcodes but added an additional parity (a left-even parity) which was to be used on a selection of the left-hand side digits –

-In the case of a leading ‘0’ as with our barcodes, the 0 determines that all of the initial 6 digits will use the left odd parity, meaning that the bars look the same as a UPC barcode would without the leading ‘0’., as the UPC version also only uses the odd parity.
+In the case of a leading ‘0’ as with our barcodes, the 0 determines that all of the initial six digits will use the left odd parity, meaning that the bars look the same as a UPC barcode would without the leading ‘0’., as the UPC version also only uses the odd parity.

 How do they scan?